 The evidence is conclusive that not only is event marketing here to stay, but marketers believe it is the #2 best marketing tactic.

 However, pulling off an event requires experience, meticulous planning, and having many irons in the fire.
-Unless you do this often, consider hiring an experienced marketing agency to handle the details.
+Unless you do this often, consider hiring an event marketing company to handle the details.

 Lastly, your ROI is only as good as your follow up.
 How you handle the day after and the next seven to 30 days will determine your actual ROI.
 60% of marketers say that it takes four days or longer to follow up on leads after an event.
 To increase the event’s effectiveness, have a plan in place to record every interaction and follow up with every lead within a day or two.